Mil Mi-17: Operational history

 Mi-17s are operated by the Afghan Air Force.
 In July 2010 two Mi-17 were flown by a mixed crew of United States Air Force and Afghan Air Force personnel in a 13-hour mission that rescued 2,080 civilians from flood waters.
 This was the largest rescue by two helicopters in USAF history.
 USAF pilot Lt Col Gregory Roberts received the Distinguished Flying Cross for the mission.

 During the Tham Luang cave rescue in July 2018, the Royal Thai Army used the Mi-17 helicopter for searching operations, and evacuating the first batch of survivors from Tham Luang to Chiang Rai hospital; on 10 July 2018 a Mil Mi-17 helicopter took the last evacuated boy to the hospital.

 During the 19 November 2023 Houthi hijacking of the Galaxy Leader, one Mi-17 helicopter was used to land the hijacking team on the deck of the Galaxy Leader.

 In August 2025, the Indian Air Force, from its Northern Sector, deployed five of its Mi-17 helicopters along with a Chinook and C-130J transport aircraft each for the flood relief operations following the Uttarakhand and Kishtwar district flash floods.
+IAF Mi-17s equipped with Bambi Buckets were also deployed to stop the spread of forest fires in Arunachal Pradesh and Nagaland in early 2026, dropping nearly 12,000 tonnes of water and fire retardant from low altitudes.
+The IAF is also refitting certain Mi-17V5 units to carry the Spike missile.

+On 29 April 2026, the Unmanned Systems Forces (Ukraine) destroyed four helicopters, two Mi-28s and two Mi-17s, while refuelling in Voronezh Oblast using drones.